LearnOnDemandSystems/docs/lod/geolocation.md

 When a lab is launched, Skillable Studio can use the location of the user's IP address to determine the best location to place the lab instance.

 The location to place a lab instance is defined by the Delivery Regions available to an organization.
 A delivery region is composed of one or more datacenters.
 Within a delivery region, launches are placed based on capacity and lab profile content availability.
-If a lab's content doesn't exist in a delivery region, the lab cannot be launched in that delivery region and LOD will choose the next available delivery region.
+If a lab's content doesn't exist in a delivery region, the lab cannot be launched in that delivery region and Skillable Studio will choose the next available delivery region.

 ## Table of Contents